Extracting light-cone wave functions from covariant amplitudes: a detailed study in scalar field theory: From covariant amplitudes to light-cone wave functions

 \subsubsection{Building blocks of covariant amplitudes}

 \paragraph{Full propagator and mass renormalization} The first building block of covariant amplitudes is the full propagator.
-We construct it from the amputated one-particle-irreducible (1-PI) two-point function of momentum \(k\), namely the self-energy, for which we adopt the established notation \(-i\Sigma(k^2)\).
-With no extra index, this means it is evaluated from the Lagrangian without counterterms, \({\cal L}_{0R} + {\cal L}_{1R}^{\text{bare}}\).
-We denote by \(-i\Sigma_R(k^2)\) the same two-point function, but evaluated from the full Lagrangian \({\cal L}\).
+We construct it from the amputated one-particle-irreducible (1-PI) two-point function of momentum \(k\), namely the self-energy, for which we adopt the established notation \(-i\Sigma_R(k^2)\).
+The dressed propagator of a particle with momentum \(k\) is given by